Here’s the link: http://smarturl.it/inspectorkirby1

 Inspector Kirby glanced at the Journal newspaper that someone had left on his desk while he’d been in the loo.
 They had even, needlessly, ringed the headline in red pen, “GOSFORTH GODDESS GRABBED, Lilly ‘Medussa’ Johnson was taken into custody at her home in Regent Avenue along with thirty-seven snakes stolen from pet shops and private collections”.
 There was a picture of him leading Lilly towards a police car.
 He had his head down.
 Someone had drawn a speech balloon coming out of his head with the words, “Oh hell, why me?” inside.
 Lilly was dressed in a long white gown, blonde wig and tiara.
 She was smiling for the cameras.

 Kirby frowned, the Super wasn’t going to like that.
-His frown deepened as he glanced at the clock, then turned back to the screen and the accusing blink of the cursor.
+Glancing at the clock his frown deepened.
+With a sigh he turned back to the screen and the accusing blink of the cursor.
 It was nine o’clock, he’d been in for two hours and achieved two-fifths of sod all.
 Sometimes he felt that writing the report was harder than solving the crime, especially with the crimes that came his way.

 Kirby shook his head.
 ‘Don’t worry, Sergeant, you might struggle with some of the longer words.’